 The Saffarid Dynasty ruled much of modern Iran and Afghanistan, and part of modern Pakistan, starting in the mid-860s through roughly 901, and then continued to control a small principality in Sistan until the start of the 11th century.
 They’re not heavily emphasized in Middle Eastern or Iranian history because they were so ephemeral (their peak as a dynasty ran a little over three decades and didn’t really last beyond the death of their founder), but they warrant mention as one of the first truly local dynasties to directly challenge the power of the Abbasid caliphs.
 Sure, the challenge didn’t go so well for them, but at least they gave it the old college try.

 Before we talk more about the Saffarids, it’s worth taking a look at the state of the Abbasid Caliphate in the mid to late-9th century, which…wasn’t good.
 The younger brother and successor of the caliph al-Maʾmun, named al-Muʿtasim (d.
 842), made two decisions that, while understandable in context, turned out to be pretty damaging to the dynasty.
-First, in an effort to undercut the powerful Iranian faction within the caliphal army, he took steps to increase the number and authority of Turkish slave soldiers who had been brought from Central Asia and whose personal loyalty to the caliph (they were his slaves, after all) was supposed to be unquestioned.
+First, in an effort to undercut the powerful Iranian faction within his caliphal army, he took steps to increase the number and authority of Turkic slave soldiers who had been brought from Central Asia and whose personal loyalty to the caliph (they were his slaves, after all) was supposed to be unquestioned.
 You can probably see where this is going.
-The Turkish slave soldiers replaced the Iranians as the dominant power bloc within the military, only unlike the Iranians (and the Arabs before that), this warrior class didn’t have any ethnic or linguistic ties to the rest of the empire, ties that might have softened their more militant tendencies.
+The slave soldiers replaced the Iranians as the dominant power bloc within the military, only unlike the Iranians (and the Arabs before that), this warrior class didn’t have any ethnic or linguistic ties to the rest of the empire, ties that might have softened their more militant tendencies.

 Al-Muʿtasim’s second fateful decision was dictated by the first.
-The new Turkish military (which could almost be called a ruling caste except that they still served—at least nominally—under the caliph) was based in Baghdad, but had a very hard time getting along with the imperial old guard and the population of the city.
+The new mostly Turkic military (which could almost be called a ruling caste except that they still served—at least nominally—under the caliph) was based in Baghdad, but had a very hard time getting along with the imperial old guard and the population of the city.
 That ethnic/linguistic divide between the new military bosses and everybody else in the empire began causing problems fairly early on.
 So al-Muʿtasim decided to move his military capital to a new city, Samarra, which he had constructed just north of Baghdad.
 For security reasons he moved the caliphal court there as well.
 Samarra became the Abbasids’ Versailles, a new royal court separated from the ossified official life in Baghdad.
-Al-Muʿtasim was able to create a new court that favored people loyal to him via the sale/granting of land in and around the new city, and the tensions caused by the Turkish army in Baghdad were alleviated.
+Al-Muʿtasim was able to create a new court that favored people loyal to him via the sale/granting of land in and around the new city, and the tensions caused by having that Turkic army in Baghdad were alleviated.

 The Saffarid Dynasty was founded by an Iranian fellow named Yaʿqub b. al-Layth al-Saffar (d.
 879) in 861.
 His epithet saffar means “coppersmith,” and it reflects Yaʿqub’s humble origins.
-He wasn’t some wayward Abbasid governor who decided to break out on his own, and he hadn’t pretended to accept nominal caliphal authority like other regional powers often did.
-Yaʿqub joined, then rose to lead, an armed movement opposed to the Abbasids that began in the eastern Iranian region known as Sistan (a historical region that comprises the southeastern-most part of modern Iran, southern Afghanistan, and southwestern Pakistan).
+He wasn’t some wayward Abbasid governor who decided to break out on his own, and he hadn’t pretended to accept nominal caliphal authority like other regional power players often did.
+Yaʿqub joined, then rose to lead, an armed movement opposed to the Abbasids that began in the eastern Iranian region known as Sistan (which comprises the southeastern-most part of modern Iran, southern Afghanistan, and southwestern Pakistan).
 Not much is known about these guys, as their movement started in an obscure peripheral part of the empire and none of them seem to have kept any written records.
 So we have to rely for information on later accounts from Abbasid sources, which unsurprisingly don’t offer the most evenhanded descriptions (they’re referred to as “Kharijites,” for example, and that could be true but it also could be meant as a pejorative—we just don’t know).

 Yaʿqub took several years consolidating his control in Sistan, but once his army got on the move, his domain expanded relatively quickly.
 They took Kabul in 865 and conquered several Buddhist-ruled territories to the east, expanding the reach of Islam in the process, before turning their full attention westward.
-They annexed Khurasan in 873, helping to usher along the downfall of the Tahirid Dynasty, which had thrived for most of the 9th century as governors of Khurasan and close advisers/viziers of the caliphs.
+They annexed Khurasan in 873, helping to usher along the downfall of the Tahirid Dynasty, which had thrived for most of the 9th century as governors of that region and as close advisers/viziers of the caliphs.
 The conquest of the southern Iranian province of Fars in 875 was their high water mark, but Yaʿqub had designs on pushing further west and confronting the caliph directly, which ultimately turned out to be a bad idea.

 The Battle of Dayr al-ʿAqul ensured that Yaʿqub and the Saffarids truly had reached their apogee, and that they no longer posed a threat to the caliphate.
-Still, the Saffarids kept their hands on most of their territory, including Fars, and this was now formally recognized by a decree of governorship from al-Muʿtamid.
+Still, the Saffarids kept their hands on most of their territory, including Fars, and this was now formally recognized by a decree of governorship from the nominal caliph, al-Muʿtamid.
 Yaʿqub died in 879 and was succeeded by his brother, ʿAmr b. al-Layth (d.
 902), who spent most of his time trying to shore up Saffarid control over Khurasan in the face of opposition from local forces and from al-Muwaffaq, though he and the caliphal court did eventually come to form an uneasy working relationship with one another.

 Al-Muʿtadid (d.
 902), the son of al-Muwaffaq, who succeeded his uncle al-Muʿtamid as caliph, gave the Saffarids control of the city of Rey and appointed ʿAmr the governor of Transoxiana.
-In 900, however, as ʿAmr was trying to establish his control over the new province, his army was defeated by a new regional power, the Samanids (you can see them on the map above). ʿAmr was captured and sent to Baghdad, where he was executed in 902, and the Samanids drove the Saffarids back into Sistan.
-They managed to remain in power there for another century (until 1003) before they were eradicated altogether by the Ghaznavids.
+In 900, however, as ʿAmr was trying to establish his control over the new province, his army was defeated by a new regional power, the Samanids (you can also see them on the map above). ʿAmr was captured and sent to Baghdad, where he was executed in 902, and the Samanids drove the Saffarids back into Sistan.
+They managed to remain in power there for another century (until 1003) before they were eradicated altogether by another up and coming dynasty, the Ghaznavids.